MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 ```

 ## Pdf to Text
-As the textual analysis requires the use of txt files, users need to convert pdfdocuments into txt.
+As the textual analysis requires the use of txt files, users need to convert pdf documents into txt.
 To do this, run the following script in RStudio:

 ```Rscript
 #creates variable called file.names that builds path to the pdfs